dgmstuart/swing-out-london/app/views/info/listings_policy/_socials_text_bristol.md

 For non-weekly events, to ensure the accuracy of listings we only list dates which are definitely confirmed: we think its better to miss listing an event than to assume it will be happening and risk a disappointed dancer turning up to find it cancelled, changed or moved.

-A number of music venues regularly host swing bands but don't really have enough space for more than one or two couples.
-These events aren't listed.